Political evenings

 Every 2 weeks there is a Political Evening on Thursday evenings.
 During a Political Evening, council and citizen members discuss a variety of topics and decisions are made by the City Council.

-Session Actualities and Questions (7:30 p.m.)
+Session Actualities & Questions (7 p.m.)

-Informational, advisory, imaging and judgment sessions (from 8 p.m.)
+Informational, advisory, imaging and judgment sessions (from 7:30 p.m.)

-During a Political Evening, the City Council discusses up to 6 different topics in so-called sessions.
-If the topic does not (yet) require a decision, it is discussed in an information or advisory session.
+If a session deals with a subject on which no decision (or no decision yet) needs to be made, the discussion takes place in an informative or advisory session.
 If the council does need to make a decision, the council proposal is discussed in a deliberative session.

 Each group delegates 1 representative to a session.
 This can be a council member or a citizen member.
-Thus, at each session there are a maximum of 7 participants.
+Thus, at each session there are a maximum of 8 participants.
 Each session is chaired by a session chair and he is assisted by a session clerk.

 A maximum of 45 minutes is normally reserved for each session.
 For simple topics, this can sometimes be shortened to a maximum of 30 minutes and for extensive or complex topics we reserve up to sometimes 90 minutes.